keirsalterego/keirsalterego/README.md

 ### Hi there 👋

 # 💫 About Me:
-Hello, I'm Manish, a passionate student programmer on a relentless quest for innovation.
-My journey in the world of coding began with a single line and has evolved into a symphony of algorithms and creativity.<br>Currently, I'm immersed in my latest project, a labor of love that combines my technical prowess with my boundless curiosity.
+Hello, I'm Manish,<br>a passionate student programmer on a relentless quest for innovation.<br>My journey in the world of coding began with a single line and has evolved into a symphony of algorithms and creativity.<br>Currently, I'm immersed in my latest project, a labor of love that combines my technical prowess with my boundless curiosity.
 This endeavor reflects my commitment to pushing boundaries and crafting solutions that stand out in the digital realm.<br>Programming isn't just a skill; it's my canvas for self-expression.
-As I continue to learn, adapt, and grow, I'm excited to share my evolving story with you.<br><br>Join me on this exhilarating coding adventure, and together, we'll shape the future one line of code at a time.<br><br>Feel free to personalize it with your own details and experiences.
+As I continue to learn, adapt, and grow, I'm excited to share my evolving story with you.<br>Join me on this exhilarating coding adventure, and together, we'll shape the future one line of code at a time.<br>Feel free to personalize it with your own details and experiences.

 ## 🌐 Socials: